The 1980s

 The Panasonic F10 was upgraded to the F15 which came in corporate grey colour.
 Grey is the colour that Panasonic decided was their professional look.

-Surprisingly the F15 had a 2/3″ CCD sensor a horizontal resolution of 460 lines at centre and came standard with a 15x zoom lens, no auto focus in these days.
+Surprisingly the F15 had a 2/3″ CCD sensor a horizontal resolution of 460 lines at centre and came standard with a 15x zoom lens, no reliable auto focus in these days.
 For the film look boys the F15 had an optional 35mm SLR adaptor and C-Mount lenses.

 We left Panasonic for a JVC GY-X1TC SVHS-C camcorder this was far smaller and lighter than the Panasonic and produced a cracking picture right out of the box.